lendkhoa/algorithm-py/designs/elements_of_programming_interview_snippets.md

 # Word break
 > Given a string s, and a dictionary of string wordDict <br>
-return true if s can be segmented into a space-separated sequence of one or more dictionary words.
+return true if s can be segmented into a space-separated sequence of one or more dictionary words. <br>
-**Note** that the same word in the dictionary may be reused multiple times in the segmentation.
+**Note** that the same word in the dictionary may be reused multiple times in the segmentation. <br>

 ⭐️ Come up with some ugly example input 'leeeeetcoooode' -> set() to track <br>